wuegaki/wuegaki.github.io/flf.md

 linguistics.

-The project team will consist of Wataru Uegaki (PI), two postdoctoral researchers (hired at different stages of the project) and two research assistants.
+The project team will consist of Wataru Uegaki (PI), two postdoctoral researchers (hired at different stages of the project), and two research assistants.
 The project will also involve collaboration with a number of researchers, including: Jennifer Culbertson, Antonella Sorace (Edinburgh), Jakub Szymanik, Floris Roelofsen (Amsterdam) and Malte Zimmermann (Potsdam).